-Notes on Terminology: In this handbook, the term "school district" or "district" includes an openenrollment charter school, except where the handbook notes that different requirements apply to openenrollment charter schools.
+Notes on Terminology: In this handbook, the term "school district" or "district" includes an openenrollment charter school and district of innovation, except where the handbook notes that different requirements apply to open-enrollment charter schools or districts of innovation.
 Also, in this handbook, the term "instructional setting" means the same as the term "instructional arrangement/setting."